formio/enterprise-release/API-Server-Change-Log.md

  - FIO-5120 DOC | API Driven DataTable Documentation
  - FIO-5119 DOC | Localization of the Form.io Developer Portal Documentation
  - FIO-5589 DOC | Implement a way for form.io to use session storage over local storage for tokens

-### New Features
- - FIO-5237 Data Table | Ability to organize Data Table in Ascending and Descending order ignoring capitalizations
- - FIO-5161 Add Events to Data Table for Added / Edited / Deleted
- - FIO-4943 Content: Add a 'CKEditor Content' placeholder when the component is empty, so that it display a proper layout
- - FIO-4814 Implement a way for form.io to use session storage over local storage for tokens

 # August 10th, 2022 Release
 ## API Server Version 7.2.7